 Some helmets such as those from Protec have a relatively round shape.
 If you wear a helmet from this brand and you have a more oval head, it’ll likely fit awkwardly leaving weird gaps on the sides of your head.
 Also, a round helmet on an oval head tends to cause pressure points at the back or front because it’s extremely tight in those areas.

 Other helmets such as Triple Eight helmets provide a more oval fit while others provide a round/oval shape, which is where most American heads live.
-If the helmet shape you choose your roller skates with is out of alignment with your head shape, the fit won’t be perfect.
+If the helmet shape you choose is out of alignment with your head shape, the fit won’t be perfect.

 If a roller skate helmet fits right, it lies level on your head and doesn’t move too much up and down or side to side.
 A well-fitted skate helmet doesn’t fly off of your head when danger rears its ugly head.